 Early Advocates For Children

 Progressive Era reformer Grace Abbott was born in Grand Island, Nebraska on November 17, 1878.
-Reared in a family of activists, Abbott grappled early on with political and social issues.
-Her Quaker mother was connected to the Underground Railroad and the woman suffrage movement; her father was a leader in state politics.
+Born into a family of activists, she was exposed to and involved with political and social issues at an early age.
+Her Quaker mother was connected to the Underground Railroad and the woman suffrage movement; and her father was a leader in state politics.

 In 1917 Abbott joined the Department of Labor.
-Assigned to the Children's Bureau, a division charged with investigating and reporting issues pertaining to child welfare.
-Abbott began implementing the first federal law restricting child labor.
-In 1918 the U.S. Supreme Court struck down the legislation.
+She was assigned to the Children's Bureau, a division that investigated and reported issues related to child welfare that implemented the first federal law restricting child labor.
+However, in 1918 the U.S. Supreme Court struck down the legislation.

-By 1921, Abbott headed the Children's Bureau and led the campaign for a constitutional amendment limiting child labor.
-Although never ratified, the amendment set a precedent for New Deal legislation regulating the labor of children under the age of sixteen.
+By 1921, Abbott was heading the Children's Bureau and led the campaign for a constitutional amendment limiting child labor.
+Although that amendment was never ratified, the amendment set precedent for New Deal legislation regulating working conditions and regulations for children under the age of sixteen.
 Library of Congress Today in History Accessed 9.26.08

-Founded in 1904, the National Child Labor Committee (NCLC) began a mission of "promoting the rights, awareness, dignity, well-being and education of children and youth as they relate to work and working."
-Starting in 1908 the committee hired Lewis W. Hine, first on a temporary basis and then permanently, to carry out investigative and photographic work for the organization.
+Founded in 1904, the National Child Labor Committee (NCLC) began their mission of "promoting the rights, awareness, dignity, well-being and education of children and youth as they relate to work and working."
+In 1908 the committee hired Lewis W. Hine, temporarily at first but then permanently, to carry out important investigative and photographic work for the organization.

-A teacher who left his profession to work full-time as an investigator for the committee, Hine prepared a number of the reports and took some of the most powerful images in the history of documentary photography.
+Hine was a teacher who left that profession to work full-time as an investigator for the committee.
+He prepared a number of the reports and took some of the most powerful images in the history of documentary photography.

 The Library of Congress holds the papers of the Committee, including the reports, field notes, correspondence, and over 5,000 of Hine's photographs and negatives in the National Child Labor Committee Collection.

 Teaching with Primary Sources